-We are a creative consultancy developing and delivering ideas to inspire, engage, inform, to entertain and to improve communications and health, headed by Writer and Arts&Health Practitioner Elspeth Penny.
+We are a creative consultancy developing and delivering ideas to inspire, engage, inform, entertain and to improve communications on health, headed by Writer and Arts&Health Specialist Elspeth Penny

 We specialise in:

-Here’s my January blog post, featuring all the latest for Catch Your Breath Bristol including a virtual walk through of the exhibiton:
+Here’s a January blog post, featuring all the latest for Catch Your Breath Bristol including a virtual walk through of the exhibiton:

 Script-writing: wonderful to be working with clinician Barny Hole at Bristol University to create script material using original data, and to direct them into short, acted vignettes, to act as focal points for discussion.
 These have been performed by actors at two events, a PPI day (patient and public involvement) in Fishponds, and a clinical conference at the Wills building in central Bristol.
 For more, see our Project page.

 Catch Your Breath exhibition and workshop programme https://catchyourbreath.org/catch-your-breath-moves-to-bristol has had a vibrant present in Bristol since September, for Life of Breath Project, starting with a launch at Southmead and many other activities.
 Some lovely feedback:

 ‘A brilliant range of events, inventive and intelligent’.